yingshaoxo/AutoJs-Docs/overview.md

 # Overview

-OpenAuto.js use [JavaScript](https://developer.mozilla.org/zh-CN/docs/Web/JavaScript) as the programming language.
+OpenAuto.js uses [JavaScript](https://developer.mozilla.org/zh-CN/docs/Web/JavaScript) as the programming language.

 Now it is based on [Rhino 1.7.7.2](https://developer.mozilla.org/zh-CN/docs/Mozilla/Projects/Rhino) js engine, it supports ES5 and part of ES6 features.

-We basically support two kinds of automation, one is to use `accessibility ability service`, another is to use ROOT.
+We basically support two kinds of automation, one is to use `accessibility service`, another is to use `ROOT`.

 The main module or class we have is:
 * app: start an app, uninstall an app, check an app's usage, edit a text file, visit a website, and so on.